charlesfrye/charlesfrye.github.io/_posts/2019-01-25-frechet-determinant.markdown

 Most important for us, though, is that it takes in a matrix $$M$$ and returns a scalar.
-That means we can write the derivative, $$\nabla \det$$, easily and concretely in the Fréchet style:
+That means we can write a relation for the derivative, $$\nabla \det$$, easily and concretely in the Fréchet style:

 $$
 \det(M + \varepsilon) =